lblod/import-submission-service/README.md

     - ./data/files:/share
 ```

 The volume mounted in `/share` must contain the cached downloads of the published documents.
+The resulting Turtle files will be written to the subfolder `./submission-ttl`.

 Configure the delta-notification service to send notifications on the `/delta` endpoint when a file has been downloaded.
 Add the following snippet in the delta rules configuration of your project: